FIFA

 Infosys Wongdoody - 2025

-We designed an enterprise system for referee management at FIFA, used by stakeholders across 211 countries and 6 continents
+Designed an enterprise system for referee management at FIFA, used by stakeholders across 211 countries and 6 continents

 This project is protected by an NDA.
 All information shared here reflects only publicly available process details.
 Visuals are modified and conceptual.